Install PostgreSQL on Linux

 host all 127.0.0.1/32...

-Replace "ident" with "md5" if md5 is not already the default value.
+Replace the "ident" behind it with "md5" if md5 is not already stored as the default value.

 Then save the file and close the editor.
 To activate the changes made, you need to restart the postgresql service.
 Enter the following command in the terminal to do this: